copiousfreetime/try-them-all/posts/01_dataset_selection.md

 # Dataset Selection

-As I mentioned in my [previous post](https://dojo4.com/blog/try-them-all-introduction); in order to have some commonality between all the implementations I'll be doing, there needs to be common thread.
+As I mentioned in my [previous post](https://dojo4.com/blog/try-them-all-introduction); in order to have some commonality between all the implementations I'll be doing, there needs to be a common thread.
 For this project, that is going to be the same web application built around the same public dataset.

 ## Criteria